pananton/busrpc-spec/docs/style.md

 * Use CamelCase for `enum` name and upper case underscore-separated value names
 * Add `enum` name as a prefix to all value names
-* Each `enum` must contain a zero value (required by protobuf), however busrpc style guide do not recommend to use it as indication that value is not set (prefer `optional` instead) and do not require it to have `UNSPECIFIED` suffix (as the official style guide does)
+* Every `enum` must contain a zero value (required by protobuf), however busrpc style guide do not recommend to use it as indication that value is not set (prefer `optional` instead) and do not require it to have `UNSPECIFIED` suffix (as the official style guide does)

 Example:
 ```